Britain's Got Talent

-On average, Britain's Got Talent draws viewing figures of 9.9 million viewers per series.
+On average, each series of Britain's Got Talent draws viewing figures of 6 to 10 million viewers.
 The show's live final in the third series attracted a record 17.3 million viewers, obtaining a 64.6% audience share at the time of its broadcast.
 Each series of the main programme is accompanied by a sister show, Britain's Got More Talent, presented by Stephen Mulhern.
 Until June 2019, the programme was aired on ITV2, but has since been moved to online platforms.
 A spin-off featuring the same judges and hosts, titled Britain's Got Talent: The Champions, was later produced and broadcast in 2019 following the success of the American edition's spin-off America's Got Talent: The Champions.
-Britain's Got Talent is contracted to run until 2025.
+Britain's Got Talent is contracted to run until 2028.

 History

 The show's format was devised by X Factor creator and Sony Music executive Simon Cowell, who was involved in the creation of other Got Talent programmes across several different countries.
 He was inspired by popular British variety talent shows Opportunity Knocks (1949–1990) and New Faces (1973–1988).
 To showcase his idea, a pilot episode was filmed in September 2005, with the judging panel consisting of Cowell, Fern Britton (at the time, presenter of This Morning), as well as tabloid journalist Piers Morgan.
 The pilot was not broadcast on television until it was shown as part of a documentary series, titled The Talent Show Story, in January 2012.

 The original plan for the show was for it to be aired within 2005–2006 (before the broadcast of America's Got Talent), with Paul O'Grady presenting the programme under the title Paul O'Grady's Got Talent, after having hosted the pilot.
-However, complications arose when O'Grady was involved in a row with ITV and refused to appear on another of the broadcaster's programme, eventually defecting to Channel 4 to continue hosting his teatime show and effectively putting plans for the show on hold.
+However, complications arose following the move of O'Grady's teatime show to Channel 4.
+ITV declined to allow O'Grady to rent their studios, prompting him to refuse all future work for the network.
 In a 2010 interview, O'Grady commented about the row by stating: